CME Event Registration: Platforms, Compliance, and What Works

 Cvent

 What it does well: Enterprise-grade event management.
-Registration, housing, travel, session tracking, badging, mobile app, post-event surveys, and robust reporting.
+Registration, housing, travel, session tracking, badging, mobile app, post-event surveys, and reliable reporting.
 Cvent handles complex multi-day conferences with hundreds of sessions and thousands of attendees.

 Where it breaks for CME: Cvent can be configured for CME but it's not built for it.
 Credit tracking requires custom fields and manual configuration.
 Certificate generation needs third-party integrations or custom development.
 The platform is designed for corporate events and association meetings, and CME requirements are an afterthought.
 Setup is complex, and the learning curve is steep.
 Pricing is enterprise-level: $15,000-50,000+ per year depending on volume.